gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/workshopCustomBuiltArrayLists.md

 ### IMPORTANT!

-Whenever you return a `Rectangle` object from a method or add a `Rectangle` object to the `Rectangle[]` data, you should do so in a manner that a *deep copy* is made.
+Whenever you return a `Rectangle` object from a method or add a `Rectangle` object to the `Rectangle[]` data, you should do so in a manner that an *instance copy* is made.
 The advantage of doing so is that if the client modifies the object returned, the original copy is not modified.

 The copy constructor is defined in class `Rectangle` as,